ThreeMammals/Ocelot/README.md

 ## Logging

-Ocelot uses the standard logging interfaces ILoggerFactory / ILogger<T> as such you can use any logging provider you like such as default, nlog, serilog.
+Ocelot uses the standard logging interfaces ILoggerFactory / ILogger<T> as such you can use any logging provider you like such as default, nlog, serilog or whatever you want.

+## Not supported

+Ocelot does not support...
+	- Chunked Encoding - Ocelot will always get the body size and return Content-Length header.
+Sorry if this doesn't work for your use case!
+	- Fowarding a host header - The host header that you send to Ocelot will not be forwarded to the downstream service.
+Obviously this would break everything :(